 The hamstrings are the muscles of the posterior thigh.
 They run from the sitting bone of the hips all the way down to the backbend of the knee.
 They are a group of three biarticular muscles (meaning the muscles cross two joints): the semimembranosus, semitendinosus, and biceps femoris.

 If you want to build some mind-muscle connection real quick, simply bend over with your legs straight and try to touch your toes.
 The tension you feel in the back of your legs is your hamstring muscle group.
-Alter the position of the stretch and you will feel all the three muscles that make up the hamstrings.

 As the hamstrings cross two joints (biarticular muscles), their functions relate to both the knee and hip.